AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 #### Test Case 3

 ### Conclusion: Cout is slow
 Now that I have tested a version with multiple colours, with a single colour, and with no colour, I suspect that my performance issues lie with ```cout```.
 Since there can be approximately 150 raindrops on the screen at one time, each with 4-12 characters, cout can be called 600-1800 times per frame.
-I wrote a small program to measure the time taken to execute ```cout``` with a single coloured character.
+I wrote a small program to measure the time taken to execute ```cout``` with a single character.

 ##### Results
 <div align="center">
+Execution time of a single character without colour
 <img src="https://raw.githubusercontent.com/allynmckennapatterson/digital-rain-cpp/main/docs/assets/images/cout_no_colour.png">
 </div>

 <div align="center">
+Shortest recorded execution time of a single character with colour
 <img src="https://raw.githubusercontent.com/allynmckennapatterson/digital-rain-cpp/main/docs/assets/images/cout_colour_short.png">
 </div>

 <div align="center">
+Longest recorded execution time of a single character with colour
 <img src="https://raw.githubusercontent.com/allynmckennapatterson/digital-rain-cpp/main/docs/assets/images/cout_long.png">
 </div>